Debraheem/Massive_star_binaries/Lab3.md

 <img width="60%" src="https://raw.githubusercontent.com/Debraheem/Massive_star_binaries/main/Figures/spin_vs_mass_of_black_hole.jpg" />

 *The evolution of a black hole's spin as it accretes mass.
 The initial spin $a_{\rm BH} = 0$.*
 </details>

-We will run this model till it begins to fail due to non-convergence issues.
+We will run this model until it fails due to non-convergence issues.
 In case your run does not finish, you can watch the pre-computed movie [here](https://drive.google.com/file/d/1_HkbkMIGPxyHKUxGJKrK8gf1ClqNX_ep/view?usp=drive_link) with name `black_hole_mass_and_spin_evolution.mp4`.

 **Solution:**  In case you got stuck while running this bonus exercise, [here](https://drive.google.com/file/d/1ERyllUDPNKkmxHD-SBlVCW5olhmJi1tz/view?usp=drive_link) is the solved version of the  `run_binary_extras.f90` file.